-Jeremy is an art director, designer and sometimes animator based in Brooklyn.
-He’s done award winning work for clients like P&G, Nike, Mars and the United Nations.
+Jeremy is a creative director, designer and sometimes animator based in Brooklyn.
+He’s done award winning work for clients like P&G, Nike, Pfizer, Mars and the United Nations.

 He feels weird writing about himself in the third person so he is going to stop.
 I’m gonna stop.

-While I’ve done pretty well as an art director — I’ve been awarded at Cannes, D&AD, the One Show, the Art Directors Club and the Fast Company World Changing Ideas among others — I’ve also branched out into 3D, animation, packaging design, and shooting commercials.
-Those are fun, so I learned how to do them, while still thinking conceptually.
-So even as I tweak keyframes of an animation, I make sure it’s in the service of delivering the right message.
+I’ve done pretty well as an art director — I’ve been awarded at Cannes, D&AD, the One Show, the Art Directors Club and the Fast Company World Changing Ideas among others — I’ve also branched out into 3D, animation, packaging design, and shooting commercials.
+I’ve lead teams and created global campaigns, won new business, and made clients and bosses happy and successful.

-It’s not just advertising, I consider it key to work on projects for social good and I’ve been privileged to work on several: I shot a documentary in Somalia for the World Food Program, worked with the UN to promote world peace day and developed a sustainable pill bottle.
+I haven’t just worked for corporate clients.
+I consider it key to work on projects for social good and I’ve been privileged to work on several: I shot a documentary in Somalia for the World Food Program, worked with the UN to promote world peace day and developed a sustainable pill bottle.

 Before I was in the agency world, I was a photographer, photo assistant and retoucher.
 Helped give me an appreciation of how cameras work and how to run a shoot.
 Before that I was a chemist.
 Really; it was my major and everything, though I also studied design at SVA.
 Having a technical background has helped me understand the science behind my healthcare clients and the physics (including Math) in animations.